pfrybar/ons-python-template-simple/README.md

 - Further customisation options for the template:
     - Ability to choose your own Package Manager (Poetry, Pipenv, PDM, etc.)
     - Ability to choose your own Linting/Formatting tools
-    - Ability to choose your own Type Checking tools
     - Ability to configure the GitHub repo setting post-generation via GitHub Template feature.
 - Integrate with the ONS Software Developer Portal.
 - Ability to update the project with the latest template changes.